timtaylor3/ELK-Stack/README.md

     + insert saved dashboards and visualizations
     + Create the default indexes on install, will require initial data
 * Maybe some documentation, would be nice.
-* Create a brand name?
-* Install X-Pack and SSL using a script (WIP)
- * Automate the creation of a secure ELK Cluster
 * Refine the install script
 * Maintaince scripts:
   + Key re-generation - Needs testing
-  + System password reset - Needs testing
   + Database reset - Not started
   + Reset Filebeat to re-ingest data - Not started